Ángel Azuaje

-Ángel Amhed Azuaje García (born 25 September 2004) is a Mexican professional footballer who plays as a centre-back for Liga MX club UNAM.
+Ángel Amhed Azuaje García (born 25 September 2004) is a Mexican professional footballer who plays as a centre-back for Liga MX club Pumas.

 Early life

 Born in Monterrey, Nuevo León, Azuaje has Venezuelan ancestry through his family.

 Club career

 Early years

-Azuaje began his youth career at local side Tijuana, before joining the UNAM in 2018.
+Azuaje began his youth career at local side Tijuana, before joining the Pumas in 2018.
 He progressed through the ranks and became a regular for the under-23.

 Pumas UNAM

-On 23 February 2025, Azuaje made his senior and professional debut with UNAM, as a substitute, in a 0–2 Liga MX win over America.
+On 23 February 2025, Azuaje made his senior and professional debut with Pumas, as a substitute, in a 0–2 Liga MX win over America.

 International career

 On 30 September 2025, it was announced that Azuaje had chosen to represent Venezuela at an international level.